poseidon-framework/poseidon-framework.github.io/trident.md

                            PLINK.
   --onlyGeno               should only the resulting genotype data be returned?
-                           This means the output will not be a Poseidon package --removeOld              Remove the old genotype files when creating the new ones
+                           This means the output will not be a Poseidon package -o,--outPackagePath ARG  the output package directory path - this is optional:
+                           If no path is provided, then the output is written to the directories where the input genotype data file (.bed/.geno) is stored --removeOld              Remove the old genotype files when creating the new ones
 ```